Areas of Specialization

 Joined the faculty in 2000 after teaching law at the Chicago-Kent and University of Wyoming law schools.
 Practiced law with Sutherland, Asbill, and Brennan; and Coudert Brothers; both in Washington, D.C., and worked in New York State Family Court as Law Guardian and Assigned Counsel.
 Teaches family law, youth law, trusts and estates, and law and social justice.
-Selected for the Class of 2010 Professorship and twice for the Plumeri Award.
+Selected for the Class of 2010 Professorship and three times for the Plumeri Award for Faculty Excellence.

-- Imprisoned at Birth: How Liberal Child Welfare Policy Destroys Black Lives (Routledge, forthcoming 2018).
+- Liberal Child Welfare Policy and its Destruction of Black Lives (Routledge, 2018).

 - Homeschooling: Historical and Philosophical Perspectives (University of Chicago Press, forthcoming 2019) (co-authored).

 - Oxford Handbook of Children and the Law (Oxford University Press, forthcoming 2019) (editor).

 - Family Law: A Multi-Disciplinary Approach (KAMSET 2018).